Stefie/polkadot-js--api-boilerplates/README.md

 - run `git clone https://github.com/Stefie/polkadot-js--api-demos/master` in the terminal OR [Download a ZIP](https://github.com/Stefie/polkadot-js--api-demos/archive/master.zip)

-- run `cd polkadot-js--api-demos/packages/vanilla-js` in terminal

 - run `yarn install`

-- run `yarn start`, which should open a new browser window on [http://localhost:4000](http://localhost:4000)
+- running `yarn run vanilla-promise`, will start up the  examples that can be found in `packages/vanilla-js-promise`.
+It should open a new browser window on [http://localhost:4000](http://localhost:4000)

+- running `yarn run vanilla-rx`, will start up the examples that can be found in `packages/vanilla-js-rx`.
+It should open a new browser window on [http://localhost:5000](http://localhost:5000)

-Now you can start editing the examples in the [./src/with-promise-api/](https://github.com/Stefie/polkadot-js--api-demos/blob/master/demo-vanilla-js/src/with-promise-api) or [./src/with-rx-api/](https://github.com/Stefie/polkadot-js--api-demos/blob/master/demo-vanilla-js/src/with-rx-api) folders.
-It has Hot Module Replacement enabled so the browser window should automatically reload when you edit and save a file.
+Now you can start editing the examples inside the `packages`folder.
+All packages have Hot Module Replacement enabled so the browser window should automatically reload when you edit and save a file.